eirasf/KNiNe/README.md

-# strathmore
+# strath
-Implementation of E2LSH in Spark
+Implementation of Hashing algorithms for building graphs and ML Graph algorithms in Spark